 MCLG - Maximum Contaminant Level Goal is the level of a contaminant in drinking water below which there is no known or expected risk to health.
 MCLGs allow for a margin of safety.
+MFL - Million Fibers Per Liter measures the presence of asbestos fibers that are longer than 10 micrometers.

 MRDL - Maximum Residual Disinfectant Level is the highest level of a disinfectant allowed in drinking water.
 There is convincing evidence that addition of a disinfectant is necessary for control of microbial contaminants.